King Charles III and Camilla visit Northern Ireland as thousands of mourners file past Queen's coffin - KESQ

 By Tara John, David Wilkinson and Arnaud Siad, CNN

-King Charles III and his wife Camilla, the Queen Consort, arrived in Northern Ireland on Tuesday, as thousands of people continue to file past the Queen’s coffin lying in state in Edinburgh.
+King Charles III and his wife Camilla, the Queen Consort, visited Northern Ireland on Tuesday, as thousands of people filed past the Queen’s coffin lying in state in Edinburgh.

 This is Charles’ first trip to Northern Ireland as the United Kingdom’s new monarch, following in the footsteps of his mother, who was seen as a symbol of the union and was an important figure during Northern Ireland’s peace process.

 Tuesday’s historic visit saw the King arrive at the royal residence, Hillsborough Castle, where he greeted the public and looked at floral tributes.
-There he will meet with the Secretary of State for Northern Ireland, Chris Heaton-Harris, and the leaders of Northern Ireland’s biggest political parties.
+There he met with the Secretary of State for Northern Ireland, Chris Heaton-Harris, and the leaders of Northern Ireland’s biggest political parties.

+Charles and Camilla received a message of condolence by the Speaker of the Northern Ireland Assembly Alex Maskey, to which the King replied: “In the years since she began her long life of public service, my mother saw Northern Ireland pass through momentous and historic changes.
+Through all those years, she never ceased to pray for the best of times for this place and for its people.”

+King Charles added that he would follow his mother’s example of dedicating “herself to her country and her people and to maintain the principles of constitutional government.”

-Following a reception at the castle, the King and the Queen Consort will attend an afternoon service of prayer and reflection at St. Anne’s Cathedral in Belfast.
-They will also be introduced to faith and community leaders from across Northern Ireland.
-More than 800 people are expected to be taking part in the religious service.
+Following the reception at the castle, the King and the Queen Consort are attending an afternoon service of prayer and reflection at St. Anne’s Cathedral in Belfast.
+They will be introduced to faith and community leaders from across Northern Ireland.
+More than 800 people are expected to take part in the religious service.

 His visit comes at an uneasy moment for Northern Ireland, where political tensions are high and key issues around Brexit remain unresolved.